 The Housing Authority of Cook County ("HACC" or "Authority") is a municipal corporation, formed under the United States Housing Act of 1937, charged with providing decent, safe, and affordable housing for low-income families and individuals.
 The HACC provides federally assisted tenant-based rental assistance in its Housing Choice Voucher ("HCV") Program.
 Tenant-based rental assistance allows HCV Program participants to select the type and location of housing; if the family moves, the tenant-based rental assistance moves with them.
-The HACC's HCV Program serves over 13,000 households throughout suburban Cook County, including the elderly, persons with disabilities, and families with children.
-The HACC has chosen to convert a portion of its tenant-based HCV rental assistance to project-based voucher (PBV) rental assistance where the rental assistance remains with the unit, not the tenant.
+The HACC's HCV Program serves nearly 14,000 households throughout suburban Cook County, including the elderly, persons with disabilities, and families with children.
+The HACC has chosen to convert a portion of its tenant-based HCV rental assistance to project- based voucher (PBV) rental assistance where the rental assistance remains with the unit, not the tenant.

-The HACC's current PBV portfolio consists of 880 units, 727 of which are occupied.
-The HACC has made commitments to developers for over 100 additional PBV units.
+The HACC's current PBV portfolio consists of over 1,271 units, 1,147 of which are currently under a Housing Assistance Payment (HAP) Contract.
+The HACC has made commitments to developers for the remaining 124 PBV units.
 One of the goals of the PBV Program is to expand housing choice for participants in areas of opportunity, meaning areas that promote access to quality schools, employment, transportation, low poverty, low crime rates, and racial/ethnic diversity.
-Another goal of the PBV Program is to offer affordable housing in combination with supportive services that will enable families with disabilities, the homeless, and those at risk of homelessness to live stably and successfully within the community.
-The HACC is hereby issuing this Request for Proposals (RFP) to Developers/Owners (D/O) of affordable housing who are interested in developing permanent supportive housing in conjunction with the Illinois Housing Development Authority's Permanent Supportive Housing Development Program.
+The HACC is hereby issuing this Request for Qualification (RFQ) to Developers/Owners (D/O) who are interested in promoting the development of affordable rental housing units in opportunity areas within suburban Cook County utilizing PBV rental assistance.